yogishredder/Sentiment-Analysis-Lazada-Product-Reviews-/README.md

 5. Modelling.ipynb
 Training model & prediction

-6. requirements.text
+6. requirements.txt
 The list of the used libraries
 ## Procedure

-1. Install requirements
+1. Install required libraries, which can be found in requirements.txt
 2. Open & run EDA & Text Preprocessing.ipynb
 3. Open & run Modelling.ipynb
 ## Authors